mongodb-labs/mongoreplay/README.md

 # Mongoreplay
-Mongoreplay is not a supported MongoDB product.
+Mongoreplay is no longer supported or maintained.

 ## Purpose